Why I Believe T3 Should Be The Very Last Treatment That Thyroid Patients Consider

 Attempting to manage the dosage of T3 for someone who can only get well by using T3-Only can only currently be done effectively and safely by using indirect measures of thyroid hormones, as described in my book.
-Attempting to do this by using thyroid hormone blood test results could even be dangerous as all of these thyroid hormone test results may have no bearing on cellular activity.
+Attempting to do this by using thyroid hormone blood test results could even be dangerous, as all of these thyroid hormone test results may have no bearing on cellular activity.
 This point is highly relevant for those patients using T3 only and this is a major reason why using T3 is harder than the other hormones.